center-for-threat-informed-defense/public-resources/solorigate/README.md

 # Tracking UNC2452-Related Reporting

-MITRE's ATT&CK team - with the assistance of contributors - has been mapping techniques related to a recent intrusion campaign, referred to as Solarigate by Microsoft, by a threat group referred to as UNC2452/Dark Halo by FireEye and Volexity respectively.
+MITRE's ATT&CK team - with the assistance of contributors - has been mapping techniques related to a recent intrusion campaign, referred to as Solorigate by Microsoft, by a threat group referred to as UNC2452/Dark Halo by FireEye and Volexity respectively.

 It's been difficult keeping up with all the reporting and updates while trying to track down descriptions of adversary behavior, particularly as we're looking for direct analysis of intrusion data rather than derivative reporting.
 To that end, we're sharing a list of the reports and alerts we've been following to date.
 This list doesn't include everything that has been said about this intrusion, but rather those reports directly analyzing intrusion data, with a focus on describing adversary behavior.